 Care of Contorted Mulberry

-Mulberry trees need space to spread out; 15 feet between trees is recommended.
+Mulberry trees need space to spread out, 15 feet (4.5 m.) between trees is recommended.
 Provide supplemental water during dry conditions.
 If the soil conditions become too dry, fruit drop will occur.

 An annual feeding using a 10-10-10 fertilizer will keep the tree at its best.